nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 </details>

-## Step 1 - Setting up Dask Gateway
+## Step 1 - Set up Dask Gateway

-Let's start by creating a Jupyter notebook.
+Let's start with a fresh Jupyter notebook.
 Select an environment from the `Select kernel` dropdown menu (located on the top right of your notebook).